Touch It (Busta Rhymes song): Official remixes and versions

-Controversy and dedication
+Dedication

 Busta Rhymes' bodyguard and entourage member, Israel "Izzy" Ramirez, was fatally shot outside the set of the music video for "Touch It" during filming in Brooklyn on February 5, 2006.
 The case remains unsolved.
 The video for the remix is dedicated to Ramirez's memory, and includes a slideshow featuring images of him.

 Nominations and success

 Along with the video for the original version of the song, a new video was created, featuring abridged versions of all six guest artists' verses.
 The video also includes cameos from Brooke Valentine, DJ Kay Slay, Sean Paul, Swizz Beatz, Spliff Star, and boxing champions Félix Trinidad and Winky Wright, who had fought in May 2005.

 It was nominated for Best Male Video, and Best Rap Video at the 2006 MTV Video Music Awards.
 Busta Rhymes himself placed it # 1 on his BET Top 25 countdown.
 It debuted on BET 106 & Park in the spring and received major airplay.
 The remix was also nominated for Best Rap Solo Performance at the 2007 Grammy Awards.